 Swakopmund is a coastal town in Namibia, Africa, where its German colonial origins are reflected in the architecture, local cuisine and fine local craft beers.
 There’s plenty to explore with its antique shops, arts and craft centre, aquarium and museum housed in an old harbour warehouse.
 For those looking for adventure, Swakopmund is also known as the gateway to the Skeleton Coast and the dunes of the Namib Desert.

 Proudly proclaiming itself “the oldest hotel in the world’s oldest desert”, the Hansa’s 1905 building offers modern comforts in spacious rooms and suites.
-Satisfy your morning hunger with the big breakfasts.
+For accommodation, Swakopmund’s oldest hotel will satisfy your morning hunger with the big breakfasts.
 Later, you can opt for lunch on The Terrace, overlooking the garden, and dinner in The Equestrian Room, where springbok, mountain zebra and gemsbok feature on the menu alongside local seafood.

 This is a short stroll from the beach and attractions such as the aquarium and craft markets.
 Ask for a front-facing suite with a private balcony overlooking the town.
 The Bistro Zum Kaiser serves Namibian dishes with German flair accompanied with award-winning wines.
 It’s a perfect place for dinner after watching the spectacular sunset from the Rooftop Terrace, looking out to where the Namib sand dunes meet the roaring Atlantic Ocean.